bxparks/rpn83p/README.md

       `rpn83` directory.
 (See the `SPASM_DIR` variable inside the `Makefile`).
 - `$ cd src`
 - `$ make`
-- Should produce a file called `rpn83p.8xp`.
+- Should produce a file named `rpn83p.8xk`.

 <a name="ToolsResources"></a>
 ## Tools and Resources